watchexec/watchexec/README.md

 * By default, uses `.gitignore` and `.ignore` to determine which files to ignore notifications for
 * Support for watching files with a specific extension
 * Support for filtering/ignoring events based on [glob patterns](https://docs.rs/globset/*/globset/#syntax)
-* Launches child processes in a new process group
+* Launches the command in a new process group
-* Sets the following environment variables in the child process:
+* Sets the following environment variables in the process:
     * If a single file changed (depending on the event type):
         * `$WATCHEXEC_CREATED_PATH`, the path of the file that was created
         * `$WATCHEXEC_REMOVED_PATH`, the path of the file that was removed